Skip to main content

 Green Nursing Challenge 2025

-The Green Nursing Challenge is a CSH led project to support nurses to lead on sustainable healthcare initiatives and implement improvements to patient care with additional benefits of reducing costs and carbon emissions.
+The Green Nursing Challenge was a CSH led project to support nurses to lead on sustainable healthcare initiatives and implement improvements to patient care with additional benefits of reducing costs and carbon emissions.

-The Green Nursing Challenge has been fully funded by Micro-Tech UK and is working in partnership with the Queens Nursing Institute and the Foundation of Nursing Studies.
+The Green Nursing Challenge has been fully funded by Micro-Tech UK and is working in partnership with The Queen’s Institute of Community Nursing (former Queens Nursing Institute) and the Foundation of Nursing Studies.

-The Challenge is a national adaptation of the Centre for Sustainable healthcare’s Green Specialty Challenge and Green Team Competition – an award-winning, tried & tested leadership and engagement programme to transform healthcare by cutting carbon, improving patient care and staff experience, and saving money.
-The Centre for Sustainable Healthcare have been successfully reducing environmental impact and building social value in healthcare through the competition for 9 years.
+The Challenge was a national adaptation of the Centre for Sustainable Healthcare’s Green Specialty Challenge and Green Team Competition – an award-winning, tried & tested leadership and engagement programme to transform healthcare by cutting carbon, improving patient care and staff experience, and saving money.
+The Centre for Sustainable Healthcare has been successfully reducing environmental impact and building social value in healthcare through the competition for 9 years.

 What is the Green Nursing Challenge?